Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Results and discussion

 \subsection{Parameter dependence}

+In the previous section, we have shown the results for a particular combination of the effective parameters, in which, we take the values of Au$(111)$ \cite{LaShell1996,Cercellier2006} for the first layer ($\alpha_A$, $m_A$) and different but comparable values for the second layer ($\alpha_B$, $m_B$).
+We have found no significant changes for other parameter combinations aside from different but qualitatively similar band structures and energy-dependent Edelstein signals.
+As shown in Eqs. \eqref{eq:lk_same_mass} and \eqref{eq:lk_same_rashba}, the differences between the parameters, $\alpha_-$ and $M_-$, control the size of the orbital moments.
+Therefore, by changing the values of the second layer's parameters, the magnitude as well as the sign of the OEE can be controlled.

-Figures \ref{fig:alpha} and \ref{fig:masses} show the spin, orbital, and total Edelstein susceptibilities as a function of the difference between the Rashba parameters ($\alpha_B - \alpha_A$) and the effective masses ($m_B - m_A$), respectively.
-Both calculations are performed for a fixed Fermi energy ($\mathcal E_F = 1\si{\electronvolt \angstrom}$), changing the value of the corresponding parameter on layer B for the parameters used for Figures \ref{fig:same_mass} and \ref{fig:same_rashba}, respectively.
-As shown in Figures \ref{fig:alpha}a and \ref{fig:masses}a, the SEE is enhanced by increasing either $\alpha$ or $m$ in one of the layers.
-The approximately constant increase of the SEE is related to an increasing size of the Fermi surfaces.
-However, the SEE can present the opposite sign for a system with a negative sum of the Rashba parameters, i.e. $\alpha_A + \alpha_B <0$, although that configuration is not studied in the present work.
+Figures \ref{fig:alpha} and \ref{fig:masses} show the spin and orbital Edelstein susceptibilities as a function of the difference between the Rashba parameters ($\alpha_B - \alpha_A$) and the effective masses ($m_B - m_A$), respectively.
+Both calculations are performed for the same parameters as in Figs.~\ref{fig:same_mass} and \ref{fig:same_rashba} at fixed Fermi energy ( $\varepsilon_{\mathrm{F}} = \SI{5}{\milli\electronvolt}$), changing the value of the corresponding parameter on layer $B$, $\alpha_B$ and $m_B$, respectively.
+As shown in Figs.~\ref{fig:alpha}a and \ref{fig:masses}a, the SEE is enhanced by increasing either $\alpha$ or $m$ in one of the layers.
+The approximately constant increase of the SEE is related to an increasing size of the Fermi lines.
+However, the SEE can present the opposite sign for a system with a negative sum of the Rashba parameters, i.e., $\alpha_A + \alpha_B <0$, although that configuration is not studied in the present work.